-Members are to sleep in separate beds.
-They receive bedding as provided by the prioress or abbot, suitable to monastic life.
+The monks are to sleep in separate beds.
+They receive bedding as provided by the abbot, suitable to monastic life.

 They sleep clothed, and girded with belts or cords; but they should remove their knives, least they accidently cut themselves in their sleep.
-Thus the members will always be ready to arise without delay when the signal is given; each will hasten to arrive at the Opus Dei before the others, yet with all dignity and decorum.
-The younger members should not have their beds next to each other, but interspersed among those of the elders.
-On arising for the Opus Dei, they will quietly encourage each other, for the sleepy like to make excuses.
+Thus monks will always be ready to arise without delay when the signal is given; each will hasten to arrive at the Work of God before the others, yet with all dignity and decorum.
+The younger monks should not have their beds next to each other, but interspersed among those of the seniors.
+On arising for the Work of God, they will quietly encourage each other, for the sleepy like to make excuses.

 In this chapter on sleeping arrangements, the lamp that burns throughout the night is an example of the coming together of the practical and the symbolic.
 Practically, a bit of gentle light in a room full of sleeping people is a useful thing.
 If someone has to get up in the middle of the night, the light can help them negotiate the beds and people around them; the light can also help older monks see who or what might be causing that early morning disturbance.